ruanjinchen/3DGS_TDCR/README.md

-read https://github.com/graphdeco-inria/gaussian-splatting for information and installation instructions.
+Read https://github.com/graphdeco-inria/gaussian-splatting for information and installation instructions.

 Please install submodules/diff-gaussian-rasterization from https://github.com/skhu101/GauHuman.

 The dataset can be downloaded from https://pan.baidu.com/s/1hAnDpUJtX0hZL6jsVMOMYQ?pwd=p7eh pw: p7eh (For China) or https://drive.google.com/file/d/1arR7oxNg6O2Buzq38YOQxa1WLoulmJ0q/view?usp=sharing (For other countries).

 Unzip the dataset and put it in the root path of the project.

+This is an early version of the open-source code for the article "Learning High-Fidelity Robot Self-Model with Articulated 3D Gaussian Splattering."
+The code contains numerous redundancies and imperfections that still require optimization.